Written by Akhmad Rizqatha Ramadhan (Management 2020)

-The team competed in the Hult Prize at ITB] program on 30th November 2019 and built a solution to this year’s challenge, Empowering the Earth: Bold Business for a Better Planet.
-Their solution is edible coating which aim to reduce food loss and waste by 20, and help 20 million trees combat global warming.
+The team competed in the Hult Prize at ITB program on 30th November 2019 and built a solution for this year’s challenge, Empowering the Earth: Bold Business for a Better Planet.
+Their solution is edible coating which aims to reduce food loss and waste by 20%, and help 20 million trees combat global warming.

-The team will now move on to compete at the Hult Prize Regional Summits in March/April 2020, which are being hosted in 25+ cities around the world.
+The team will now move on to compete at the Hult Prize Regional Summits in March/April 2020 hosted in 25+ cities around the world.
 Institut Teknologi Bandung will compete in Tokyo.

 “This year, we have had some pretty amazing ideas in our first ever OnCampus ITB program.
 Very exciting to see how our winners will do in the Regionals and what is in store for ITB next year!” said Akhmad Rizqatha Ramadhan, Hult Prize ITB Campus Director and Undergraduate SBM ITB student.

-Following the Regional Summits, one winning team from each host city will attend a the Hult Prize Global Accelerator, lately announced by Unikorn.com as the world’s greatest social impact accelerator.
+Following the Regional Summits, one winning team from each host city will attend the Hult Prize Global Accelerator, announced by Unikorn.com as the world’s greatest social impact accelerator.
 Accelerator participants will receive mentorship, advisory and strategic planning as they create prototypes and set-up to launch their new social business.
-The Hult Prize Global Finals will take place in September at the United Nations Headquarters, where one team will be selected as the winner and will be awarded the US$ 1,000,000.
+The Hult Prize Global Finals will take place in September at the United Nations Headquarters, where one team will be selected as the winner and awarded US$ 1,000,000.